Ken Currie: Education & Works

-While a lot of his portraits are loosely based on his own face Currie has also been painting portraits of living people, such as the three doctors working at the Ninewells Hospital in Dundee who were the models for Three Oncologists in 2002, one of his most well-known paintings, a commission of the Scottish National Portrait Gallery.
-In 2005 Currie was commissioned by the University of Edinburgh to paint a portraiture of theoretical physicist Peter Higgs.
+While many of his portraits are loosely based on his own face, Currie has completed portraits of notable people.
+His work Three Oncologists, completed in 2002, depicts three doctors working at the Ninewells Hospital in Dundee: Professor Robert J. C. Steele, Professor Sir Alfred Cuschieri and Professor Sir David P. Lane.
+Commissioned by the Scottish National Portrait Gallery, it is one of his most well-known paintings.
+In 2005 Currie was commissioned by the University of Edinburgh to paint a portrait of theoretical physicist Peter Higgs.

 In 2011 Currie unveiled Immortality, a body of work consisting of paintings of the wealthy and famous.
 The title is an ironic nod at their inability to cheat death.

 In 2019 he revealed Unknown Man, a large-scale portrait of forensic anthropologist Dame Sue Black.
 The portrait is on long-term loan to the Scottish National Portrait Gallery and is displayed publicly.

 The idea for the portrait came to fruition when Currie and Professor Black crossed paths during a BBC Radio 4 programme, The Anatomy Lesson, which featured discussion around the relationship between art and anatomy.
 Following on from this meeting, Currie was invited to Professor Black's workplace at the University of Dundee, where she gave him a tour of the dissection room.
-The artist was so moved by what he witnessed and encountered, he later asked Professor Black to sit for a portrait.
+The artist was so moved by what he witnessed and encountered that he later asked Professor Black to sit for the portrait.

 In 2023 Currie shared his studio journals with long-time collaborator and art historian Tom Normand.
 Normand compiled and edited the content of said journals, which resulted in Ken Currie: Paintings and Writings.